NazimHAli/reactjs-template/README.md

 ## Goals

-1. Use web dev best practices
+1. Use main concepts of ReactJS
 2. Have fun :D

 ## Features